anton-x-t/dateadjustmenttools/README.txt

 Guide for installing the Moodle plugin "Date adjustment tools"

-Prerequisites: a Moodle distribution on any AMP(P) server and adminstrative priviligies for that server and Moodle distribution.
+Prerequisites: a Moodle distribution on any AMP(P) server and adminstrative priviligies for that server and that Moodle distribution.

 1. Browse to <https://github.com/discipletojesus316/dateadjustmenttools>.